 - Reduce heat and gently simmer, stirring occasionally with the pot partially closed for 2½ hours.
 If the sauce gets too dense add a little extra wine or beef stock to it.

 - After 2½ hours, bring the milk to a simmer in a small saucepan and gradually add to the sauce.
 Partially cover the pot again and simmer for another 30 minutes.
-Add the salt, sugar, pepper, and pepper flakes to it.
+Add the salt, sugar, nutmeg, pepper, and pepper flakes.
 Taste the sauce and add more salt if needed.

 - Meanwhile, cook pasta in a pot of boiling salted water until 1 minute before al dente.
 Drain it reserving some of the cooking liquid.
 Return the pasta back to the pot.
 Add some sauce to it and toss it.
 If pasta seems dry, add some of the reserved cooking liquid to it.

 - Transfer pasta to a serving dish or individual pasta bowls and pour some of the sauce on top.